ZueFe/baseballcz-stats/doc/getting_started.rst

   # load individual batters stored in /data/ directory
   data = load_file.load_individual_batters()

-This will allow you to use loaded data the same way as in the *remote* module.
+This will allow you to use the loaded data the same way as in the *remote* module.

 Setting Up Remote Server
 ************************

-You can also set your own server that will download the CSV data automatically and store them to the server local drive, or FTP.
-The provided scripts should allow you to easily deploy the server to any remote server with Python on it.
+You can also set your own server that will download the CSV data automatically and store them to the server's local drive, or a remote FTP.
+The provided scripts should allow you to easily deploy the server to any remote server with Python and Linux distribution on it.

 Use *Dockerfile* to install all required dependencies.

-Script *server.py* is the main server script, that accept requests from the clients and returns requested files, if available.
+Script *server.py* is the main server script that accepts the requests from the clients and returns requested files, if available.

 Script *worker.py* is set up to automatically download the statistics locally, and send them to a FTP server.

-For safety reason, information about the FTP server to send the data to are set locally as environmental variables.
+For safety reason, information about the FTP server, such as server URL, or login information, are set locally as environmental variables.
 For more information read the `Data scraping <data_scraping.html`>_ documentation page.